UniversalDependencies/docs/_u-overview/syntax.md

 will therefore often be attached to predicates that are not verbs.

 <div id="s3b" class="sd-parse">
-She could have been sick .
+She/PRON could/AUX have/AUX been/AUX sick/ADJ .
 aux(sick, could)
 aux(sick, have)
 cop(sick, been)